-The symptoms of interstitial lung diseases may resemble other lung conditions or medical problems.
-Consult a health care provider for a diagnosis.
+The symptoms of interstitial lung diseases may look like other lung conditions or medical problems.
+Talk with your healthcare provider for a diagnosis.

 This device is used to measure the how fast you can blow air out of the lungs.
-ILD-related changes can cause the large airways in the lungs to slowly narrow.
-This will slow the speed of air leaving the lungs and can be measured by a PFM.
+Disease-related changes can cause the large airways in the lungs to slowly narrow.
+This will slow the speed of air leaving the lungs.
 This measurement is very important in evaluating how well or how poorly the disease is being controlled.

 This test takes pictures of internal tissues, bones, and organs.

 Arterial blood gas may be done to check the amount of carbon dioxide and oxygen in the blood.
 Other blood tests may be used to look for possible infections.

 This test uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
 CT scans are more detailed than regular X-rays.